skip to main content

 Best TV plans for watching the Vuelta a España

-Peacock is the best way to watch the Vuelta a España because it’s the only service in the U.S. to show every stage of the 2023 race.
+Peacock is the best way to watch the Vuelta a España because it’s the only service in the U.S. that shows every stage of the men’s and women’s races.
 You’ll need a reliable internet connection and a compatible streaming device.
-But Peacock’s plans start at $5.99 a month, so you can sign up for Stage 1 and cancel shortly after Stage 21 to avoid a second payment.
+But Peacock’s plans start at $7.99 a month, and you can cancel at any time.

-Aside from La Vuelta, Peacock is also home to other cycling events throughout the year—including the Tour de France and the Summer Olympics.
-You’ll also get exclusive NFL, MLB, and Premier League content, should your love of sports extend beyond cycling.
+Aside from La Vuelta, Peacock is also home to other major cycling events, including the Tour de France and the Summer Olympics.
+You’ll also get exclusive NFL, WWE, and Premier League content, should your love of sports extend beyond cycling.

-Pro tip: You’ll need GCN+ to round out your Grand Tour of Cycling coverage and stream the Giro d’Italia in May.
+Heads up!
+You’ll need a Standard or Premium Max subscription to round out your Grand Tour of Cycling coverage and stream the Giro d’Italia in May.

 Which TV providers carry the Vuelta a España?